Los Angeles Gun Crime Lawyer

 The elements a prosecutor must prove to convict you of a gun crime and the potential punishment you might face can vary greatly depending on which California gun crime you are charged with.
 The most serious of these crimes can cost you years of your life in prison.

-It unlawful pursuant to California Penal Code § 417 to, while in the presence of another person, draw or an exhibit a gun in a rude, angry, or threatening manner.
-Additionally, PC 417 makes it is illegal to use a firearm in a fight or quarrel unless otherwise allowed by law.
+It is unlawful pursuant to CA penal code 417 to, while in the presence of another person, draw or exhibit a gun in a rude, angry, or threatening manner.
+Additionally, PC 417 makes it illegal to use a firearm in a fight or quarrel unless otherwise allowed by law.
 It doesn't make any difference if the firearm is loaded or not; you can be convicted of brandishing a weapon whether it is loaded or not.

 A conviction for brandishing a weapon can be charged as a misdemeanor, a “wobbler,” or a felony depending on the circumstances.
 Under California law, a wobbler is a crime that can be charged as either a misdemeanor or a felony at the prosecutor's discretion.